WillHalloward/cows_and_bulls/README.md

 Player is the code cracker.
 CPU is the code cracker.
 CPU vs CPU.
 The algorithm for cracking the code is almost optimal.
-True optimal never takes more then 7 turns to solve a 4 digit number.
-Current algorithm sometimes take 8.
 Avg solve time is 5.4595 turns.